Skip to main content

 Strongest Asset: Reliability and Customer Service

-StarLeaf was established in 2008 and is headquartered in Watford, England.
+StarLeaf was established and is headquartered in Watford, England.
 It’s known for “taking the friction out of business collaboration” and is a great option for messaging and meetings.

 Pros: StarLeaf makes it very easy to share your screen, files, images, or documents with other participants.
-StarLeaf boasts 99.999% uptime guarantee, more than any video conferencing platform in the industry.
+StarLeaf boasts a great uptime guarantee, more than any video conferencing platform in the industry.
 StarLeaf’s customer service is very accessible and helpful.

 Cons: The cost of StarLeaf can be a little bit more than their competitors.
 People may be unfamiliar with StarLeaf and this can create some delays and confusion for the first time users.